OpenDroneMap/WebODM/README.md

 ```

 If you are getting a **MemoryError** while processing the images, make sure that your Docker environment has enough RAM allocated. http://stackoverflow.com/a/39720010

+Have you had other issues?
+Please [report them](https://github.com/OpenDroneMap/WebODM/issues/new) so that we can include them in this document.

 ### Add More Processing Nodes